 Pokhara is a great place to visit even without any special occasion.
 The adventure, nature, and amazing

 sites here make any journey memorable.
-However, Holi is the best time because of the sheer events and
+However, Holi is the best time because of the sheer number of events and

 programs that you can take part in here.
-Similarly, you are able to get pretty balanced participation of
+Similarly, you can get pretty balanced participation of

 tourists and locals for the festival which is impressive for Holi anywhere.